guild-st-isidore-TO/fabrica-virtualis/README.md

 ![FAVI system](./static/design/favi-system.svg "FAVI system")

+### Main Modules

-### TABA
+#### TABA

 Tabula Aetherea is GSI's System UI, the main interface for the apps we've created.
 When users access the TABA front-end the TABA server will use the appropriate FAVI module to complete tasks.

-### EMEL
+#### EMEL

-This project aims to create a digital music typesetting toolkit for use by music ministries in Catholic parishes.
-The toolkit helps with building musical arrangements around traditional hymns in Gregorian notation.
+Editoris Melicorum is a digital music typesetting toolkit for music ministries in Catholic parishes.
+The toolkit helps build musical arrangements around traditional hymns in Gregorian notation.
 As well as laying them out into documents, both for the congregation and the choir/musicians.

-### ETAB
+#### ETAB

 Editoris Tabularum is GSI's upcoming document typesetting toolkit, which will build document layouts from diverse sources and file types.

-### ARCA
+#### ARCA

 Architectus Calculonis is GSI's upcoming 2D/3D modelling toolkit, a parametric design tool for creating 2D designs and 3D models.

-### MODULES
+## MODULE STRUCTURE

 **FAVI** modules are packaged like so: